AshishProjects/tejisav.github.io/_posts/2019-01-18-weekly-report.md

 - Creating a dummy GUI for one of my game hacking projects.
 - Documenting usage and creating a powerpoint presentation.

+## Deliverables
+- Source for the overlay with imgui implemented and a dummy GUI.
+- A compiled exe which will recieve name of any open window as an argument.
+It will create an overlay on the specified window and a dummy GUI will be drawn on that overlay.
+- Usage Intructions

 ## Problems
 - Scaling the target window also scales the stuff being rendered on the overlay.